vivoCameraResearch/MagicBokeh/README.md

 ```

 ### 2. Inference
 This command runs inference on a set of input images using the trained model.
+The [pretrained_model_name_or_path](https://huggingface.co/Manojb/stable-diffusion-2-1-base) and the [model_path](https://huggingface.co/LinxiaoShi/Magicbokeh) can be download in the huggingface.

 ```bash
 # Inference